matej-sveda/Twitter-Atom/README.md

 # Twitter - Atom feed generator

 Project contains API application, which communicate with Twitter API and generates an Atom feed, contained of 30 most recent tweets on user dashboard.
+Before using, enter twitter keys and tokens into config.py file.

 ## Getting Started